Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Discussion

-\textit{Self-report answer interpretation}: In addition to the statistical tests, we analyzed the self-reports of 25 participants using content analysis.
+\textit{Self-report answer interpretation}: In addition to the statistical tests, we analyzed the self-reports of 29 participants using content analysis.
 While the results yielded by content analysis are subject to researcher interpretation and subjective bias, we strived to mitigate this by having two authors analyze the data independently, discussing possible discrepancies, and forming a consensus, as detailed in Section~\ref{sec:data_analysis}.
 Despite this approach, another group of researchers might have formed at least slightly different set of themes.

+\textit{Nature of self-reports}: A potential concern is that self-reports, by nature, are prone to recall bias.
+In this study, self-reports were administered before the course exam, while students' memory of their study habits was still fresh.
+Further, self-reports were used as only one of several data sources, with trace logs providing objective information on student performance.
+We did not observe any discrepancies between the two data sources that would suggest recall bias, although we acknowledge that some self-reports may omit information that could affect the interpretation of the student profiles.
+Another potential source of bias is social desirability, i.e., the tendency of participants to respond in a favorable way.
+In this study, this is mitigated by the voluntary nature of participation, which provided no direct benefit to the students.

 \textit{Single-cohort study}: The participants were recruited from a single cohort in a single university course.
 This approach poses potential challenges to the generalizability of the results concerning, e.g., topics besides CS1 or computing in general, cross-cultural differences, different teaching approaches, or some intra-cohort intricacies not considered in this study.
-As with many other research settings, these potential differences may be considered in replication studies.
+For example, the studied CS1 course allowed students to compensate for low task performance with good exam results, yielding the \emph{Persevering until the end} profile that might not emerge under other course designs.
+However, self-regulation is generally dependent on the course context \citep{Ben-Eliyahu2015}, and the syllabus, teaching methods, and assessment practices can all affect the specific approaches students take to learning.
+From a methodological standpoint, we posit that grand generalizations of student behavior are difficult to make without assuming a closed system and absolute control over all external factors, which are considered problematic \citep[][p.
+67]{Bhaskar1978}.
+Even with a different cohort and sample size, the behavior patterns identified in such a study would not negate those identified in the present cohort.
+We therefore emphasize the exploratory nature of our results and the value of the analysis pipeline to the course context in which the method is applied.
+Finally, as with many other research settings, these potential differences may be examined in replication studies.